ZibingZhang/racket-interpreter/README.md

 The only prerequisite is to have Python 3.7+.

 ### Installing
-The package can be installed by using pip.
+The package can be installed using pip.
 ```shell
 $ pip install racketinterpreter
 ```